hoangsonww/The-MovieVerse-Database/MovieVerse-Backend/README.md

 #### Django Service

 The Django service is responsible for handling the majority of backend functionalities of MovieVerse, such as API endpoints, movies management, database interactions, user management, and more.
+It was primarily designed using the **Model-View-Controller (MVC)** architecture.
 To run the Django service, follow these steps:

 1. Navigate to the `django_backend` directory:
     ```bash